IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 start by describing how to update an existing cost model.
 In the second section we describe how to extend the cost model when a new built-in function is added.

-## Updating an existing cost model.
+## Updating an existing cost model

 A cost model for Plutus Core consists of two components: